m-lohmann/GOG-only_games/README.md

 B

-* ♥ [**Baldur's Gate: The Original Saga**](https://www.gog.com/de/game/baldurs_gate_enhanced_edition), can be claimed on GOG by buying **Baldur’s Gate: Enhanced Edition**.
+* ♥ [**Baldur's Gate: The Original Saga**](https://www.gog.com/de/game/baldurs_gate_enhanced_edition) - Can be claimed on GOG by buying **Baldur’s Gate: Enhanced Edition**.
 Details on how to claim the original version can be found on the [GOG game page.](https://support.gog.com/hc/en-us/articles/9003415445405-Baldur-s-Gate-The-Original-Saga-Classic-Version?product=gog)
-* ♥ [**Baldur‘s Gate II Complete**](https://www.gog.com/de/game/baldurs_gate_2_enhanced_edition), can be claimed on GOG by buying **Baldur’s Gate II: Enhanced Edition**.
+* ♥ [**Baldur‘s Gate II Complete**](https://www.gog.com/de/game/baldurs_gate_2_enhanced_edition) - Can be claimed on GOG by buying **Baldur’s Gate II: Enhanced Edition**.
 Details on how to claim the original version can be found on the [GOG game page.](https://support.gog.com/hc/en-us/articles/9003815382813-Baldur-s-Gate-2-Complete-Classic-Version?product=gog)
 * ✔ [Battle Isle Platinum (includes Incubation)](https://www.gog.com/game/battle_isle_platinum)
 * ✔ [Battle Isle: The Andosia War](https://www.gog.com/game/battle_isle_the_andosia_war)
 * ∅ → [Beneath A Steel Sky **FREE!**](https://www.gog.com/game/beneath_a_steel_sky) (also available on Steam)
-* ♥ [Beyond Good & Evil™](https://www.gog.com/de/game/beyond_good_and_evil), also available on Steam and Ubisoft, but GOG has the only working original version.
+* ♥ [Beyond Good & Evil™](https://www.gog.com/de/game/beyond_good_and_evil) - Also available on Steam and Ubisoft, but GOG has the only working original version.
 The Ubisoft version has re-mastered gfx, models, and musical score.
 * ✔ [Bioforge](https://www.gog.com/game/bioforge)
 * ♥ [Blood Omen: Legacy of Kain](https://www.gog.com/de/game/blood_omen_legacy_of_kain)
 * ✔ [Call of Cthulhu: Dark Corners of the Earth](https://www.gog.com/game/call_of_cthulhu_dark_corners_of_the_earth) (includes various small fixes, and considered more stable overall.)